adedner/dune-fempy/doc/sphinx/usage.rst

 Coefficients and constants
 """"""""""""""""""""""""""

 Suppose we want to have a scalar or vector in our model that can be set using either the solution from another scheme, or a function that we define ourselves in python.
-Suppose also that we might want to set that variable to something else (provided that it is a constant).
-We can do these things using the **Coefficient** and **Constant** variable as shown below (taken from demo/heat.py).
+Suppose also that we might want to have a constant in our model that can be set to different values.
+We can do these things using the **Coefficient** and **Constant** variables as shown below (example taken from demo/heat.py).

 First we set up an initial function via python called `initial` and set up two interpolated solutions with it.